 In order to prevent an EA from visiting, you need to pay the debt in full.
 If you cannot pay the full amount and you wish to pay by instalments the EA will visit you to take control of your goods and enter into a controlled goods agreement.

-No, EAs must only gain peaceable entry into private residences, entering by any usual means, such as an unlocked door.
-EAs can however force entry into commercial premises.
+No, EAs must only gain peaceable entry into private residences, entering by any usual means, such as an

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.